YF-100

 The YF-100 is a Chinese liquid rocket engine burning LOX and kerosene in an oxidizer-rich staged combustion cycle.
+The engine is designed for use on the first stage of the Chinese government's new generation of launch vehicles, the Long March 5, the Long March 6 and the Long March 7.
+The engine's maiden flight, on the Long March 6, took place on September 20, 2015.

-Development of the engine began in the 2000s, along with its sibling, the smaller YF-115, which would power the LM-6 and LM-7 upper stages.
+Development of the engine began in the 2000s, along with its sibling, the smaller YF-115, which would power the upper stages of the Long March 6 and Long March 7 rockets.
 Testing was directed by the China National Space Administration (CNSA) commencing in 2005.
 Development works are mainly carried out by the Xi'an Aerospace Propulsion Institute.
 The engine had its first 300 seconds test fire in November 2007.

-A high efficiency/high thrust environmentally-friendly rocket engine was always an objective within Programme 863 in the 1980s; however, Chinese industry was not mature enough at that time to produce such a rocket until they obtained RD-120 in early 1990 from Russia following the collapse of the USSR.
+A high efficiency/high thrust environmentally-friendly rocket engine was always an objective within Programme 863 in the 1980s; however, Chinese industry was not mature enough at that time to produce such a rocket until they obtained RD-120s in early 1990 from Russia following the collapse of the USSR.

 It is the first Chinese rocket engine to adopt the staged-combustion cycle and the most powerful to date.
 During July 2012 the engine fired for 200 seconds generating 120 tonne of thrust.
 On May 28, 2012, the National Defense Science and Industry Bureau certified the engine.

-The engine is designed for use on the first stage of the Chinese government's new generation of launch vehicles, the Long March 5, the Long March 6 and the Long March 7.
-The engine's maiden flight, on the Long March 6, took place on September 20, 2015.